EmmanuelAttah1/VideoSearch/README.md

 - **src/**
   - **components/**: Contains UI components (e.g., Comment, MyIcon).
-  - **pages/**: Contains Search video page and video details page
+  - **pages/**: Contains the video search page and video details page.
-  - **api.js**: API integration for YouTube Data API.
+  - **api.js**: Handles API integration with the YouTube Data API.

 ## Known Limitations

 - **Comment Replies**: Only top-level comments are fetched; replies to comments are not included as per the task requirements.

 ## Contact

-For any questions or feedback, feel free to contact me at [attahzuzu@gmail.com]
+For any questions or feedback, feel free to contact me at [attahzuzu@gmail.com].